 A Synar eligibility phone survey for vendors identified as being youth accessible (i.e., each NAICS code indicates the vendor is youth accessible).
 For these vendors, eligibility status is confirmed based on a phone survey of the owner or employee of the business, or a phone survey of a public official (city or tribal administrator or a city of tribal clerk) who has direct knowledge of tobacco sales in the rural village where a vendor is located.
-If the surveyed individual states that the business is closed, doesn't sell tobacco products, is not accessible to youth under 19 years of age, is unlocatable or is a private club/residence, then the endorsement is removed from the list frame a.
-Is any area left out in the formation of the area frame?
+If the surveyed individual states that the business is closed, doesn't sell tobacco products, is not accessible to youth under 19 years of age, is unlocatable or is a private club/residence, then the endorsement is removed from the list frame.